micahnorwoodjordan/getmybeats/README.md

 ## tech stack 🥞

 - At the time I was trying to save as much money as possible, and having deployed my infrastructure to AWS bare metal, the cost was high.
-For this reason, I decided to consolidate both client and server side apps within the same cloud compute instance
+For this reason, I decided to migrate to DigitalOcean and consolidate both client and server side apps to the same Droplet
-- Here's an overview of happens when a browser requests `getmybeats.com`
+- Here's an overview of what happens when a browser requests `getmybeats.com`
-  - The Nginx process on my cloud Ubuntu instance proxies the request to the Gunicorn web server gateway interface
+  - The Nginx proxies the request to the Gunicorn web server gateway interface
   - Gunicorn passes the request to the Django application
-  - Django responds with an HTML template, which contains a script tag pointing to the already-bundled frontend
+  - Django responds with an HTML template, which contains a script pointing to the bundled Angular frontend
+  - the browser loads the document and voilà, the music player the user can begin listening to my music

 ### api 📟

 - I built this backend in Python using the Django Rest Framework
-- The backend's responsibilities/tasks are to:
+- The backend's responsibilities/tasks include but are not limited to:
+  - run dedicated cron tasks for regular system pruning and upkeep
   - host an admin interface to neatly and safely manage database tables/records (comes out-of-box in a Django application)
   - download and upload audio files, deployment files, configuration files to an AWS S3 bucket
   - automatically download existing SSL certificates during a deployment or to automatically renew SSL certificates when they expire
   - run all database migrations during a deployment
   - stream audio files to the client requesting them
-    - validating (as best as possible) that the request came from a browser running the compiled frontend Javascript/TypeScript.
-I have a few tricks up my sleeve to ensure this so that people cannot simply call the API to download my songs.
+  - validate that the audio stream request came from a browser running the bundled frontend (I have a few tricks up my sleeve to ensure this so that people cannot simply call the API to download my songs)
   - serving a `user experience report` template that outlines known bugs and upcoming bug fixes and features

 ### client application v1 🧑‍💻

 - The very first iteration of the `getmybeats.com` frontend was built purely in Javascript, HTML, and CSS.
 I knew this was not a sustainable route, but I rushed to get my music out onto the interwebs.
 During this time, I struggled a lot with understanding Javascript's capabilities and limitations regarding playing audio in the browser.
 - What haunted me, and still haunts me to this day, is how finicky the Audio API is between different browsers.
-Dont' get me started on how and when it expects specific headers to be present on certain HTTP requests, and the side effects of these headers not being present.
+Dont' get me started on how and when it expects specific headers to be present on certain HTTP requests, and the side effects of these headers not being present 👻
+- in this iteration, the Django app embedded each audio file into the HTML document, allowing people to effectively steal my songs if they wanted to 🥷

 ### client application v2 👨‍💻

 - Admittedly, 90% of the second iteration of the `getmybeats.com` frontend was borrowed from code I found somewhere on the internet because I had a lot of trouble with Javascript's audio playback abilities.
 - This code was basically a fully fleshed out React App, which meant that I had to learn React.
 I had to refactor most of this code to get the project to compile, and during this time, it was a nightmare to navigate the ungodly component lifecycle hooks, re-rendering and screen redrawing, and THEN understanding their underlying behavior differences between development mode and production mode.
-- All sorts of bugs were present, most of which had to do with audio playback
+- All sorts of bugs were present, most of which had to do with audio playback 🪳
+- in this iteration, the Django app STILL embedded each audio file into the HTML document, allowing people to effectively steal my songs if they wanted to 🤦🏽‍♂️

 ### client application v3 👩‍💻

 - Client Application V3 is where the `getmybeats.com` frontend currently stands.
 Here is where I decided that I was done with React, and jumped ship to Angular.
 - I mapped out and rewrote the entire frontend, this time taking the time to learn about Angular, not just how to slap components together.
 - The more familiar I got with Angular, the more freedom I felt like I had.
 I found libraries like Angular Flex Layout and Angular Material, so tasks such as adding sliders, implementing audio seeking, and styling complex components became infinitely more simple.
+- In this iteration, Django no longer embeds audio files into the markup.
+I switched over to a streaming model, so now when browsers request a song, the audio binary is written to memory 🥳

 ## challenges